AtheMathmo/AtheMathmo.github.io/_posts/2016-03-01-rusty-machine.md

 ## The down sides

 Maybe this is all sounding great.
-However, it is still early days and lot's of work needs to be done before we're close.
+However, it is still early days and lot's of work still needs to be done.

 The library is very immature.
 Though I think the vision is strong we're a long way off and lack a lot of key components for a Machine Learning library.
 Consistent data handling, visualizations and performance are all core areas that need a lot of work.
 Even after this many would consider validation and pipelines too important to miss.